For the Purrbabies

 Heart valve disease occurs when a heart valve becomes faulty or diseased.
 This allows blood to leak back through the valve in the wrong direction, resulting in turbulent blood flow and a characteristic heart murmur.
 In some cases, this can progress to congestive heart failure.

-The most common type of heart valve disease is myxomatous mitral valve degeneration (Trusted Source) (MMVD), which accounts for 80% of canine heart disease.
-It most commonly affects older dogs and smaller breeds, such as Cavalier King Charles spaniel, Chihuahua, miniature poodle, and more.
+The most common type of heart valve disease is myxomatous mitral valve degeneration (MMVD), which accounts for 80% of canine heart disease.
+It most commonly affects older dogs and smaller breeds, such as Cavalier King Charles Spaniel, Chihuahua, Miniature Poodle, and more.

 Initially, there may be no symptoms associated with heart valve disease, but as the condition progresses, pet parents may notice coughing, exercise intolerance, and difficulty breathing.
-Treatments for heart valve disease include diuretics, heart-strengthening medications, blood pressure drugs, heart rhythm stabilizers, and a low-salt diet.
+Certain treatments can help with the symptoms, including diuretics, heart-strengthening medications, blood pressure drugs, heart rhythm stabilizers, and a low-salt diet.
+The only way to truly fix heart valve disease is with surgery, which some vet cardiologists are able to do.
+Additionally, pimobendan may help slow the progression.

-In 2018, the FDA began investigating a potential link between grain-free diets and DCM in dogs (Trusted Source) .
+In 2018, the FDA began investigating a potential link between grain-free diets and DCM in dogs.
 Particularly those diets containing a high proportion of peas, lentils, other legumes, and/or potatoes as main ingredients.
+According to betterpet expert Dr. Erica Irish, “if caught early enough, pre-clinical DCM associated with grain-free diets can resolve if the diet is changed in time.”

 Another type, called hypertrophic cardiomyopathy (HCM), occurs when the heart muscles develop too thickly.
 HCM prevents blood from filling the chambers of the heart, making it difficult for the heart to pump effectively.
 HCM is most common in certain breeds of cats, such as Maine Coons, but less commonly, it can occur in dogs.